How to fix gaps in laminate flooring

 • Over-expansion

 All flooring is supposed to move a little bit, particularly wood-based flooring – which needs to acclimatise to the room, as the wood can swell and shrink depending on the temperature and humidity.
 Noticeable gaps, however, aren’t normal.
-These faults can cause other problems in addition to your laminate floor separating - you may notice your laminate flooring lifting, bouncing, or even feeling spongy.
-You can consult our laminate flooring guides in our Ideas Hub for help.
+These faults can cause other problems in addition to your laminate floor gapping - you may notice your laminate flooring lifting, bouncing, or even feeling spongy.

 Order free laminate samples

-As soon as you spot any signs of your laminate boards shifting away from their usual look, you need to address it quickly, with the help of a professional if you need it.
+As soon as you spot any signs of gaps in your laminate boards, you need to address it quickly, with the help of a professional if you need it.

 Locking mechanism problem